G-Sravanthi/Weird-Parts-of-JS/README.md

 # The Weird Parts of JavaScript

 ## JavaScript Engine
 * The JS engine is a Process Virtual Machine (a software-driven emulation of a specific process) that allows for the interpretation and execution of JavaScript code.
+It acts as a global wrapper that places all of an application's JS code within a global execution context.
 The sole purpose of the JS Engine is to read and compile code written by a developer into optimized code that can be interpreted by the browser.
 The goal of any JS Engine is to parse through and generate the most optimized code as fast as possible to minimize run-time delay.
 ## JavaScript Execution Context
 * The environment in which code is executed in regards to the value of `this`, variables, objects, and functions.
 1. Global Execution Context